emwedk/autodrive-i3d-gen/readme.md

 ## Autodrive I3D Generator

-This tool generates placeables of Autodrive config files for FS25
+This tool generates placeables from Autodrive config files for FS25

 ### Usage